Xamarin Review: Cross-Platform Mobile Development from a Business Perspective

 We've put together this brief Xamarin review to help you decide if your company should invest in what has become a very popular cross-platform app development solution.
-It doesn’t matter if you have in-house developers or not, as this review will enable you to take more informed decisions when selecting partners to build your enterprise apps.
+It doesn’t matter if you have in-house developers or outsource, as this review will enable you to take more informed decisions when selecting partners to build your enterprise apps.

-What is Xamarin?
+What Is Xamarin?

-In fact, Xamarin is one of the top cross-platform solutions sharing 70% of overall use as a primary development tool.
-It's known in industry parlance as a "write once, run anywhere" development platform, designed to take the complexity out of building cross-platform enterprise apps with native characteristics.
+Xamarin is a set of developer tools that enables mobile apps to be developed for iOS, Android, and Windows operating systems—all in one programming language.
+It is known in industry parlance as a "write once, run anywhere" development platform, designed to take the complexity out of building cross-platform enterprise apps with native characteristics.

-Given that at least 60% of enterprises are developing cross-platform mobile apps (according to estimates by Forrester), it's no surprise that tools like Xamarin are increasing in popularity and adoption.
+Given that cross-platform enterprise mobile apps and services are becoming the standard, it's no surprise that tools like Xamarin are increasing in popularity and adoption.
 But what makes Xamarin so popular, and how well does it stand up to the demands of enterprise app development?

 Write Once, in One Language

-C# is commonly considered to be more robust than some other languages, particularly Java, the language used for coding native Android apps.
+C# is commonly considered to be more robust than some other languages, particularly Java—the language used for coding native Android apps.
 One of the reasons for this is that C# uses static type checking, a feature that prevents many errors from ever making it into the production release of an app.